ICSE25-Naming/ICSE25-Naming-Artifact/README.md

 > Artifact repository for paper: **"I see models being a whole other thing": Naming Practices of Pre-Trained Models in Hugging Face**

-## About

-This repository contains all of the elements of the paper.

 ## Overview